ugrt/onboarding/README.md

 ROS (Robot Operating System) isn't really an operating system, but rather a framework for building and communicating with Robots.
 The core is written is C++, but many modules are also available in Python 2.

+Also note, ROS is currently only supported on Ubuntu 16.04 (last checked: 2018-09-10).

 - http://wiki.ros.org/ROS/Tutorials